Grants and fellowships awarded in this program (FAPESP Virtual Library)

-Applications may be submitted to FAPESP at any time.
+Applications may be submitted to FAPESP at any time throughout the year.

 a) The Principal Investigator (PI): the who is responsible for the preparation and submission of the grant proposal, as well as for the scientific and administrative coordination of the grant, if it is awarded by FAPESP.
 The Principal Investigator is always one of the Co-Principal Investigators of the project.

-b) Co-Principal Investigators (Co-PI): are part of the team of researchers, indicated by the Principal Investigator, with an excellent research history and with essential and specific roles within the project The Co-PIs need to be approved as such by FAPESP, and may benefit from the additional complements of a Grant.
+b) Co-Principal Investigators (Co-PI): are part of the team of researchers, indicated by the Principal Investigator, with an excellent research history and with essential and specific roles within the project.
+The Co-PIs need to be approved as such by FAPESP, and may benefit from the Fringe Benefits of a Grant.

-b.1) In the Young Investigator Awards, the Principal Investigator is the only Co-Principal Investigator of the grant.
+b.1) In the Young Investigator Grant, the Principal Investigator is the only Co-Principal Investigator of the grant.